Water and river crossings explained – 4×4 driving tips

 Driving through water can be an intimidating experience for novices and experts alike.
-Here are our tips on how to handle water crossings.
+Here are our tips on how to handle water and river crossings.

 When you’re walking through the water, you should be able to determine how much traction you’ll have when driving through it.
 Your feet will tell you where it’s rocky, where it’s sandy and where it’s muddy, so take note.

 Keep an eye out for potential obstacles that could catch you out, such as rocks or logs.
 And look for deep holes that could swallow your vehicle.

 RELATED READ: All you need to know about monocoque 4WDs

 Finally, if you’re crossing a flowing river, determine how fast the water is moving.
 If you struggle to stay upright on your feet, it’s going to be too fast to traverse in your vehicle without being washed downstream, so you’ll have to look for an alternative route.

 Even if you don’t usually wear them, keep a pair of polarised sunglasses in your vehicle.
 They will allow you to better see what’s beneath the surface of the water.
 A pair of waterproof shoes wouldn’t go astray, either.

 If you’re going to be tackling deep-water crossings, you should fit a quality snorkel to your vehicle.
 A snorkel raises the air intake to prevent your engine from sucking in water.
 Even if you’re heading to the desert, there’s always a chance you’ll have to cross bodies of water, so a snorkel is a handy bit of kit on any 4X4.

 A water crossing cover, sometimes referred to as a radiator blind or car bra, is designed to direct the water around your vehicle’s engine bay rather than through the radiator, preventing damage to the radiator itself, as well as under-bonnet electrical components.
 Water passing through the radiator can hit your engine’s plastic cooling fan, bending the blades forwards under pressure and cutting into the radiator itself.